If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

-What is Creatine and What Does Creatine Do?
+What is Creatine and What are the benefits?

-Before we get started, let’s take a look at what creatine is and what it does.
 Creatine is a molecule that is naturally found in the body.
-Some individuals have naturally higher creatine levels than others do.
+Some individuals have naturally higher levels than others do.
 It’s also found in a variety of food sources such as steak, fish, and eggs.

 But why would we do this?